Coenenp/bricks_management/README.md

 ## Public Domain Dedication

-All code and subsequent modifications in this project have been created by [Your Name] and are hereby released into the public domain.
+All code and subsequent modifications in this project have been created by Pieter Coenen and are hereby released into the public domain.
 To the extent possible under law, I waive all copyright and related or neighboring rights to this work worldwide.

 ## Usage

 To deploy and run the project locally: